 Here are our favorites places to eat, shop, and get entertained:

 Unfortunately, Aruba doesn’t have a farmer’s market as far as we know.
 Most products are imported directly from the USA.
-We learn from talking with locals that the island has a small community of farmers but they currently focus their effort to feed the residents of Aruba so most of their food isn’t available in grocery stores.
-While this is great for the locals, as a tourist you will end up buying produce at a premium since almost everything is imported.
+We learned from talking with locals that the island has a small community of farmers but they currently focus their effort to feed the residents of Aruba so most of their food isn’t available in grocery stores.
+While this is great for the locals, as a tourist, you will end up buying produce at a premium since almost everything is imported.

 However, we found a couple of supermarkets where we did most of our grocery shopping.
 We are only listing the ones that were walking distance from our Airbnb.
 Keep in mind that you will find more on the island.

-• Super Food – This was the first place we went grocery shopping and it became our favorite.
+- Super Food – This was the first place we went grocery shopping and it became our favorite.
 The grocery store is part of a larger plaza that has restaurants and other small boutiques.
 The store was relatively well provisioned with food from fruits, vegetables to breads, baked goods, cereals, ice cream, fish and meat.
 Don’t forget to ask for the Super Food card to be able to get the discounted price on products.

-• Daily Fish – This small restaurant (next to Super Food) acts also as a fish shop which has a pretty good selection of fresh, locally caught fish.
+- Daily Fish – This small restaurant (next to Super Food) acts also as a fish shop which has a pretty good selection of fresh, locally caught fish.

-• Ling & Sons (IGA) – Dubbed as “The Largest American Style Supermarket in Aruba”, this supermarket was similar to Super Food but much further away from our AirBnB (40 mins vs 10 mins for Super Food).
+- Ling & Sons (IGA) – Dubbed as “The Largest American Style Supermarket in Aruba”, this supermarket was similar to Super Food but much further away from our AirBnB (40 mins vs 10 mins for Super Food).
 The selection was relatively similar, yet we found the produce to be slightly more expensive.

-Our Favorite Local Stores
+Recommended Local Stores

-• Aruba Aloe – There are a few locations in Aruba.
+- Aruba Aloe – There are a few locations in Aruba.
 We went there as we needed some environmentally friendly sunscreens for our body and this company offers great options at a reasonable price compared to conventional sunscreens.

-• Living Food Aruba – Thanks to our host, we had the chance to spend an entire evening with Tom and Amada and we were very grateful for this opportunity.
+- Living Food Aruba – Thanks to our host, we had the chance to spend an entire evening with Tom and Amada and we were very grateful for this opportunity.
 We learned a lot about their story (they are a lovely American couple who recently settled in Aruba) as well as the story of the island.
 On top of that, we were able to get what is BY FAR the best (& most affordable) Kombucha and Sauerkraut you can find on the island.
 And I think you can trust us as we are addicted to trying fermented food wherever we go.

 Most of the activities on Aruba are taking place on the west end side of the island while the sights are pretty much everywhere.
 The north west is where most of the hotels/accommodations are.
 The south west is still behind but was back in the 1980 the main point of commerce as this is where the oil refinery was.
 The east side of the island is more desert (they actually have one national park) and the beaches are quite dangerous due to their exposure to the ocean.
 Due to this specific configuration of Aruba, we recommend renting a car only for just a couple days to hit the sites that are not either accessible by foot or by public transportation.